jglasspoole/go_rest_api/README.md

 The server will be running on localhost:9090.

-URLs being served are:
+The functionality being served is as follows:

-> GET localhost:9090/articles - get all article titles as a JSON array
+Get all article titles as a JSON array
+- GET localhost:9090/articles

-> GET localhost:9090/articles/(name) - get an article as a JSON object
+Get an article as a JSON object
+- GET localhost:9090/articles/(name)

+Add/Update an article
-> PUT localhost:9090/articles/(name) - add/edit an article
+- PUT localhost:9090/articles/(name)

-Using [Curl](https://github.com/curl/curl) add/edit queries can be made to the API via the following command:
+Using [Curl](https://github.com/curl/curl) add/update queries can be made to the API via the following command:

 ``` bash